-Each quarter, all TGR students must enroll in the 801 (for master’s and Engineer students) or 802 (for doctoral students) course in their department for zero units, in the appropriate section for their advisor.
+Each quarter, all TGR students must enroll in the 801 (for master’s and Engineer students) or 802 (for doctoral students) course in their degree program for zero units, in the appropriate section for their advisor.
 TGR students register at a reduced tuition rate set each year.
 Effective in the 2010-11 academic year, TGR tuition will be equal to the standard graduate tuition rate for 1 - 3 units (the 3-unit rate).

 When enrolled in TGR status, students may also enroll for up to three additional units.
 The additional units cannot be applied toward degree requirements since all degree requirements must be complete in order to earn TGR status.
 If a TGR student enrolls in four or more units, the student will be charged the per-unit tuition applicable for their degree program, rather than the TGR rate.

 Graduate students who need fewer than 8 remaining units to complete degree requirements or to qualify for TGR status, may apply to register for one quarter on a pre-unit basis (3 to 7 units) to cover the deficiency.
 This status may be used only once during a degree program.
 Students with disabilities covered under the Americans with Disabilities Act that have an approved reduced course load (RCL) recommended by the Office of Accessible Education (OAE) may also request a tuition adjustment for each quarter in which they take a RCL.
 International students should consult with Bechtel International Center prior to requesting part-time enrollment to ensure compliance with visa regulations.
-The Graduate Petition for Part-time Enrollment may also be requested by students who have an approved childbirth accommodation (see GAP 5.9, Pregnancy, Childbirth and Adoption).
+The Graduate Petition for Part-time Enrollment may also be requested by students who have an approved childbirth accommodation (see GAP 5.9 Pregnancy, Childbirth, Adoption, and Lactation).

 The Graduate Petition for Part-time Enrollment must be submitted by the Preliminary Study List Deadline of the quarter for which the request is being made.